kamalsoni52/Saathi-TheSavior-reactjs-/README.md

 [![Project Demo Video]](https://youtu.be/I3-5uqqEJ_k)

-The video provides a visual walkthrough of the real-time monitoring system, universal information dashboard, AI prediction model, user engagement features, and more.
+The video provides a visual walkthrough of the real-time monitoring system, universal information dashboard.

 # Website Link